jdevfullstack-tutorials/gaming-productivity-specs/README.md

 Windows on the other hand is good in 1080p but the scaling is not that good compared to Mac.
+Even just for 1080p external monitors, they way things were scaled would not be proportional.

 ## The Graphics
 This is where they have significant